sean-abbott/terraform-fargate-jenkins/README.md

 * Set up the parameter values automatically with the admin password.
 Could also stand to set up the URL in a separate thing on the calling side, as it needs to be in place for the CASC to work.
 * More instructions
 * Provide the necessary setup to let jenkins run ECS agents; at the minimum this will be adding the IAM permissions.
 It's on the caller to use an image with the plugin installed.
 See [requirements](#requirements)
+* figure out and provide instructions for running container image builds in this setup.
+Perhaps https://github.com/Dwolla/jenkins-agent-docker-kaniko?

 ### Notes